Faith is not competing with God's choice. Faith is how His choice becomes yours.

 Here's where your confusion transforms into wonder: if faith were entirely your contribution — if belief depended on how good you are at mustering up spiritual courage — then your salvation would be as fragile as your faith.
 Some days you'd believe strongly.
 Other days, doubt would creep in.
 What if on one of those weak days you lost your faith entirely?
 Would you lose your salvation?

-But if God *gave* you faith, *elected* you, *regenerated* you, and *sustains* you — then your salvation is as secure as God's character.
+But if God gave you faith, elected you, regenerated you, and sustains you — then your salvation is as secure as God's character.
 Not as secure as your feelings.
 Not as secure as your spiritual consistency.
-But as secure as the God who said "No one can snatch them out of my hand" (John 10:28).
+But as secure as the God who said "No one will snatch them out of my hand" (John 10:28).

 This is why Paul can say with such stunning confidence in Romans 8:38-39: "Neither death nor life, neither angels nor demons, neither the present nor the future, nor any powers, neither height nor depth, nor anything else in all creation, will be able to separate us from the love of God that is in Christ Jesus our Lord."
 He's not trusting in the strength of his own faith.
 He's trusting in the strength of God's choice.
 (For a systematic exploration of how all these elements fit together — election, regeneration, faith, and perseverance — see the order of salvation.)